-The Sisterhood of Salaam Shalom is thrilled to announce the official launch of teen chapters across North America!
-New chapters are forming in California, Connecticut, Florida, Maryland, Minnesota, New Jersey, New York, Pennsylvania, Rhode Island and Tennessee!
+The Sisterhood of Salaam Shalom is thrilled to announce the official launch of chapters for teenage girls across North America!
+New chapters are forming in California, Connecticut, Maryland, New Jersey, New York, Pennsylvania, Rhode Island, Texas, Virginia, and Tennessee!
 We encourage you to join this powerful teen movement by starting your own teen chapter!

 What Do We Do?

-The Sisterhood of Salaam Shalom® is a Northern American movement of Muslim and Jewish teens fostering strong friendships that inspire a commitment to protect one another and fight against hatred.
+The Sisterhood of Salaam Shalom® is a Northern American movement of Muslim and Jewish teen girls fostering strong friendships that inspire a commitment to protect one another and fight against hatred.
 The teen chapters lead the way by establishing friendships, committing to social justice, and building their communities.

 Salaam & Shalom to the Sisters in Memphis!